samunruh86/bluehaven/admin/site_copy.md

 ---

 ## **Global CTA Banner**
-- Section Headline: “Let’s Build a Smarter Marketplace Strategy Together”
+- Section Headline: “Let’s Build a Smarter Strategy Together”
 - Supporting Copy: “If you’re tired of messy listings, unauthorized sellers, or unpredictable sales, we’re here to help.
 Let’s create a clear plan to protect and grow your brand.”
 - Form Label: "Name" — Placeholder: "Your name"
 - Form Label: "Email" — Placeholder: "you@example.com"